 Following our visit, our advisors will prepare a report highlighting compliance aspects which require immediate attention as well as those which should be considered as a matter of best practice.

-To comply with anti-money laundering regulations, we will be asking for two ID documents (one photo ID and one proof of address document not more than 3 months old) in respect of each director (or proposed director) and any 25%+ shareholder.
+To comply with anti-money laundering regulations, we will be asking for ID documents and proof of address in respect of each proposed director and any shareholder with more than 25% shareholding.
+These must be certified by a solicitor or notary.

 For an informal, no obligations discussion on how your company could benefit from a corporate governance audit, and a quote, please call 020 7608 0011 or email us on [email protected].